pcrock-thmdo/sublime-tagref/README.md

     Package Control
 4. create a `.sublime-project` file with this build system:
     ```json
+    {
+        "folders": [
+            /* ... */
+        ],
         "build_systems": [
             {
-            "name": "Test sublime_tagref",
+                "name": "Test sublime-tagref",
                 "target": "unit_testing",
-            "package": "sublime_tagref"
+                "package": "sublime-tagref"
             }
         ]
+    }
     ```
-    this will allow you to run tests in your current editor window.
+    this will allow you to run tests in your current editor window using the `Build With: Test sublime-tagref` command in your command pallette.